alpacahq/user-docs/content/trading-on-alpaca/crypto-trading.md

 ## Eligibility

-Currently, crypto trading is enabled through an invite-only beta for participants in California, Massachusetts, Missouri, and Montana as well as international users in Hungary.
+Currently (as of Oct 28th, 2021), the public beta is open to international users and only the following U.S. jurisdictions: California, Massachusetts, Missouri, and Montana.
 We're working to broaden our eligibility criteria to more states and countries so stay tuned!

 ## Supported Assets